 How to buy the best MP3 player

-The best MP3 players combine portability, long battery life, ease of use and, of course, great sound quality.
-Apple is a big player; its range of iPods - from the tiny Shuffle to the powerful Touch – dominates the market.
-But brands such as Sony and other lesser-known brands continue to compete, releasing MP3 players geared for fitness or for top-quality listening.
+Looking for a device to store your favourite albums on?
+The best MP3 players combine portability, impressive battery life, are easy to use and, of course, provide great sound quality.
+Apple is a big player; its range of iPods - from the mini but mighty Shuffle to the powerful Touch – dominate the market.
+Even so, Sony's Walkman range serves as an alternative, and other brands continue to compete, releasing MP3 players geared for fitness or top-quality listening.

 How much should I spend on an MP3 player?

 MP3 players can cost as little as £30 and over 10 times that amount, but how much you should spend depends on exactly what you’re looking for.
 True audiophiles will be after a flawless listening experience on a device that can hold thousands of tunes, and our tests prove you don't need to break the bank for a great device.
 In fact, our testing shows you'll only need to spend around £100 to land yourself a Best Buy device.

 Cheaper MP3 players tend to be small and simple to use, often arriving without a display.
 Apple's iPod Shuffle, for example, doesn't have a screen, which means you'll have tracks randomly selected for you to enjoy.
 Devices capable of playing video with Bluetooth and wi-fi connectivity on board are generally much pricier, with more power and larger memories for these extra functions.